The local authority's legal duty to issue an EHCP

 What the SEND Tribunal considers in a refusal to issue appeal

-When you appeal a refusal to issue an EHCP, the Tribunal re-examines the LA's decision from scratch.
+When you appeal a refusal to issue an EHCP, the Tribunal re-examines the local authority's decision from scratch.
 It asks whether, on the evidence before it, your child requires an EHCP.
-The Tribunal is not limited to the evidence the LA had when it made its decision — you can and should submit additional evidence including private assessments obtained after the LA's refusal.
+The Tribunal is not limited to the evidence the local authority had when it made its decision — you can and should submit additional evidence including private assessments obtained after the local authority's refusal.

 The Tribunal will consider: